-Tucked into its second quarter earnings report, Regeneron Pharmaceuticals said it had plans to role out a direct-to-consumer campaign for the company's top-selling product Eylea (aflibercept) in the back half of this year.
+Tucked into its second quarter earnings report, Regeneron Pharmaceuticals said it had plans to roll out a direct-to-consumer campaign for the company's top-selling product Eylea (aflibercept) in the back half of this year.

 The campaign, which has since launched, may seem unnecessary at the surface level, given how Eylea is a dominant brand in multiple eye disease markets.
 Regeneron recorded global sales of the drug were $1.66 billion from April through June — 13% higher than the same period a year prior and 3% higher than analysts' consensus estimates.

 The big biotech has also enjoyed around 20% annual revenue growth for the past couple years, and recently launched another blockbuster hopeful.

 Noteworthy, though, is where Eylea's sales are coming from.
 Regulators first approved the drug for wet age-related macular degeneration (AMD), and later expanded its label to include diabetic macular edema (DME) as well as diabetic retinopathy in DME patients.
 Executives noted during their recent earnings report that just 25% of Eylea sales come from DME, and the company has only broken into less than 25% of that market thus far.

 Ergo, Regeneron is focusing on those patients with its DTC campaign, which includes television, print and online consumer advertisements, a web-based chatbot named "Lea" that will answer questions on wet-AMD and DME on the Eylea brand website, and an Eylea YouTube channel that will also provide information about the two diseases and their treatment.